dataarts/tailbone/README.md

     "Id" which is a public id for the model
     "owners" which is a private list of the user ids of owners for this model, which by default just includes the user who creates it.

+<a id="access"></a>
+### Access Control

+Public private exposure of properties on a model is controlled by capitalization of the first letter, similar to Go.
+All models except for "users" have a private owners list which is just a list of user ids that can access and change the private variables of a model.
+This is prepopulated with the person who first creates this model.
+Only the signed in user can edit information on their "users" model.
+I thought about owners vs editors to grant access rights like most other systems, but thought it out of scope for this first pass trying to keep everything as simple as possible, so there is just one list add to it or remove from it as you like.

+    var Todo = new tailbone.Model("todos");
+    var todo = new Todo();
+    todo.Text = "some public text"
+    todo.secret = "some secret that only owners can see" todo.$save();

+    todo.owners.append("somenewuser"); // now somenewuser can also edit this model and see secret todo.$save();

 <a id="users" ></a>
 ### User models: